hansfbaier/jonesforth_litex_rv32/README.md

 > This RISC-V version jonesforth is using RV32 instructions, so the WORD size and alignment is 4 bytes.

 ## Run
-1. Set the BUILD_DIR environment variable to wherever the LiteX build dir of your SoC is, for exampleUI
+1. Set the BUILD_DIR environment variable to wherever the LiteX build directory of your SoC is, for example:
 ```
 export BUILD_DIR=build/qmtech_xc7a35t
 ```